 Eating healthy means low fat, right?
-You may be surprised to learn that actually, a low fat diet is not at all healthy.
+You may be surprised to learn that actually, a low-fat diet is not at all healthy.

 If we look back fifty years ago, a healthy diet included real food, not low fat, processed junk food.
-And unfortunately, this change in the definition of what it means to eat healthy has resulted in a health crisis in America and around the world.
+And unfortunately, this change in the definition of what it means to eat healthily has resulted in a health crisis in America and around the world.

 Before the 1900s, Americans got about 50% of their calories from natural fats in the form of:

 Despite the consumption of these saturated animals and tropical fats, heart disease was unheard of then.

 Crisco vegetable shortening, which was originally made from hydrogenated cottonseed oil, became available in 1911.
 During the same time period, the consumption of natural saturated fats such as lard and coconut oil DECREASED.
 And in 1912, the first reported case of coronary heart disease was reported.